viniciusgerevini/clyde/LANGUAGE.md

 That's pretty much all features implemented.
 You can check the `/examples` folder for more examples.

-All examples on this page are valid dialogues that can be run on the live [interpreter](https://viniciusgerevini.github.io/clyde/).
+All examples on this page are valid dialogues that can be ran     on the live [interpreter](https://viniciusgerevini.github.io/clyde-js/).